cooljeanius/ANO_art/README.txt

 - high-resolution originals
 - material removed from previous versions
 - unused material
-- source projects for use with GIMP or whatever Compare this to how the main Wesnoth project has both a main repository and a media respository:
+- source projects for use with GIMP or Pixelmator or Photoshop or whatever Compare this to how the main Wesnoth project has both a main repository and a media respository:
 Main repository: https://github.com/wesnoth/wesnoth